-With its intimate look at Israeli Bedouin culture, Danny Verete’s “Yellow Asphalt” is an affecting and uncompromising anthology of three unrelated stories.
-Pic has had a limited Stateside release and will continue to make the rounds of international festivals where it should garner further attention.
+With its remarkably intimate look at Israeli Bedouin culture, a subject heretofore little treated, Danny Verete’s “Yellow Asphalt” is a deeply affecting and brutally uncompromising anthology of three unrelated stories.
+Its somber fatalism recalling that of Jafar Panahi’s “The Circle,” “Yellow Asphalt” lifts the veil on the mysterious Bedouin lifestyle and, like the Iranian film, is particularly evocative in showing the unfortunate lot of its women.
+Pic has had a limited Stateside release via New Yorker Films and will continue to make the rounds of international festivals where, given the current focus on Middle Eastern culture, it should garner further attention.

 In the seven years Israeli filmmaker Verete spent developing “Yellow Asphalt,” he secured the trust and participation of the desert-dwelling Jahalin tribe, some of whose members appear in the film.
 Pic consequently has a palpable feeling of authenticity.